Get started by searching below:

 The ombudsman may also recommend legal options to protect residents who are suffering.

-4. Working With Government Agencies
+4. Works With Government Agencies

 Ombudsman nursing home programs are run by the Administration on Aging (AoA) and the Administration for Community Living (ACL).